vilakazibuyisiwe2-ops/fab-tool-reviews/_posts/2026-09-24-round-to-round-pipe.md

 description: How to draw a round to round pipe joint for fabrication.
 Step-by-step for N2, with center line method, dividers for ADHD forgetfulness, and tools I use on my drawing board.
 ---

+Round to round pipe fabrication drawing trips up a lot of apprentices — not because the geometry is hard, but because it's easy to lose your place halfway through.
+My lecturer taught us round to round properly.
+I kept failing it because I would forget the first step and start drawing pipes from the edge of the paper.
+If you have ADHD forgetfulness like me, you need a hook.
+My hook was: CENTER LINE FIRST.

 My lecturer taught us round to round properly.
 I kept failing it because I would forget the first step and start drawing pipes from the edge of the paper.

 If you have ADHD forgetfulness like me, you need a hook.
 My hook was: **CENTER LINE FIRST.**